Suficio/mineflayer-move/README.md

 Returns a promise which resolves or rejects with the corresponding `bot.move.ENUMStatus`.

 ### bot.move.along( path)
 Moves the bot along the provided path.
+Will use `path.pop` and `path.peek` to navigate along path.

 `path` - array of coordinates through which to move